You've Got Something on Your Mind

 "You've Got Something on Your Mind" is a song recorded by American country music artist Mickey Gilley.
 It was released in August 1985 as the lead single from his album I Feel Good About Lovin' You.
 The song reached number 10 on the U.S. Billboard Hot Country Singles chart and number 7 on the Canadian RPM Country Tracks chart in Canada.
-It was written by Norro Wilson, Dave Gibson, and Roger Murrah.
+It was written by Norro Wilson, Daniel Gibson, and Roger Murrah.